ITU-GeoAI-Challenge/Landslide_Susceptibility_Mapping/README.md

 which susceptibility is being predicted.
 This includes the cumulative length ('SHAPE_LEN') of the fault lines that falls within the geometry.
-d.
-Developing Pipelines and training models
+D. Developing Pipelines and training models
   * Pipeline involved scaling (standardScaler), selecting best features (SelectKBest) and then fitting a RandomForestClassifier model
   * Prior to fitting the model to the training data, balance was introduced to the number of landslide susceptible and landslide-proof observations by the help of the SMOTE technique.
   * The model's hyperparameters were tuned using the RandomizedsearchCV
-e.
-Predicting and preparing submission
+E. Predicting and preparing submission
   * Predictions are made on the data imported from 'Test.gpkg' which has been transformed to include the same features as the train data.
   * The final predictions are exported to 'Submission.csv' in the same directory as